forrestxu123/Android-Framework-System-Design/quality/quality.md

     uncaughtException() calls the ActivityManager method handleApplicationCrash() when a throwable is not caught in the current app to request ActivityManagerService(AMS) for crash handling.
   - AMS Crash Handling:

-    AMS collects all crash information needs through handleApplicationCrashInner() and sends it to DropManagerService by calling the method DropManager#addData().
+    AMS collects all crash information needs through handleApplicationCrashInner() and sends it to DropBoxManagerService by calling the method DropBoxManager#addData().
-  - DropManagerService creates crash log information:
+  - DropBoxManagerService creates crash log information:

-    DropManagerService receives the crash information from AMS and store crash information log file into /data/system/drop folder.
+    DropBoxManagerService receives the crash information from AMS and store crash information log file into /data/system/drop folder.
   - App Self-Termination Handling:

     the App takes appropriate actions to terminate itself.